-The EU Green Infrastructure (GI) strategy was adopted in 2013, GI is a strategically planned network of natural and semi-natural areas with other environmental features designed and managed to deliver a wide range of ecosystem services.
+The EU Green Infrastructure (GI) strategy was adopted in 2013.
+GI is a strategically planned network of natural and semi-natural areas with other environmental features designed and managed to deliver a wide range of ecosystem services.
 GI can play an important role in protecting, conserving and enhancing the EU’s natural capital.
-It aims to enhance the connectivity between protected and unprotected areas, rendering ecosystems more resilient and addressing among others impacts of forest change and fragmentation.
+It aims to enhance the connectivity between protected and unprotected areas, rendering ecosystems more resilient and addressing issues such as the impacts of forest change and fragmentation.

 The JRC supports these policies by conducting research on mapping, modelling and valuation of forest ecosystem services, forest condition (including measuring and monitoring landscape fragmentation patterns and connectivity for the forest ecosystem and protected areas (Natura 2000)) and forest biodiversity.